-There are two types of contraceptive pill: the combined pill, and the progestin-only pill (sometimes called the mini-pill).
-The combined pill is a daily tablet that contains two hormones: progestin and oestrogen.
-The mini-pill is a daily pill that only contains one hormone: progestin.
+There are two types of contraceptive pill: the combined pill, and the progestogen-only pill (sometimes called the mini-pill).
+The combined pill is a daily tablet that contains two hormones: progestogen and oestrogen.
+The mini-pill is a daily pill that only contains one hormone: progestogen.
 In this blog, we give you all you need to know about the combined pill.

 What is the combined pill?

-The combined pill is a daily tablet that contains two hormones, progestin and oestrogen, which are similar to hormones in your body.
+The combined pill is a daily tablet that contains two hormones, progestogen and oestrogen, which are similar to hormones in your body.

 The hormones prevent an egg from being released by the ovaries each month and make it harder for sperm to get into the uterus (womb).

 The pill needs to be taken once a day for three weeks and then you can have a week’s break to have a period, or you can continue to take the pill every day to avoid having a period.